 Treating Head Pain & Coughs

-If you’ve been experiencing head pain and coughs, start by managing or reducing the cough to eliminate the headache.
+If you’ve been experiencing head pain and coughs, start managing or reducing the cough to eliminate the headache.
 Frequent use of pain relief medications can lead to ‘medication overuse headache,’ which requires careful management.
-A cold, sinus infection or allergies could be causing the cough, so focus on recovering from the cold and clearing the sinuses.
-Sinus infections can cause sinus headaches, which may be accompanied by head pain and coughs.
+A cold, sinus infection, or allergies could be causing the cough, so focus on recovering from the cold and clearing the sinuses.
+Sinus infections can cause sinus headaches, which may accompany head pain and coughs.
 To reduce the cough, you can:

 - Spend more time resting.